Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Makes you think.

-It does make you think, doesn't it?
+It does like you think, doesn't it?

 God, I love when this podcast asks the big questions.